zhenyuanlu/python-notebook/docs/02_data_types.md

 Slicing is a way to access a subset of a list.
 We can use the colon `:` to specify the start and end index of the slice.
 The slice will include the start index, but not the end index.

-!!! note "Basic Indexing for List Slicing"
+!!! info "Basic Indexing for List Slicing"
     ```python title="Basic Indexing"
     # Index: 0  1  2  3
     # Reverse index : -4 -3 -2 -1